Manuel Schmiedebach

-Manuel Schmiedebach (born 5 December 1988) is a German professional footballer.
-He plays as a midfielder.
+Manuel Schmiedebach (born 5 December 1988) is a German professional footballer who plays for German side Grün-Weiß Ahrensfelde.

 Career

 Born in West Berlin, Schmiedebach was first a product of hometown club Hertha BSC's youth teams.

 In 2008 he joined the amateur team of Hannover 96 II in the Regionalliga Nord on a free transfer.
 The next season, he debuted under manager Dieter Hecking on 8 August 2009 against his former club form Hertha BSC in the Bundesliga.
 In a difficult season due to the suicide of the team's goalkeeper and captain Robert Enke he managed to become one of the most important players in Hannover's midfield.
 In May 2010 he decided to extend his contract with Hannover 96 up to 2012.

 Personal life

 Schmiedebach grew up bilingual, speaking German and Spanish.
-His mother Betty is a Colombian-born Venezuelan of Moroccan descent, she came to Berlin over two decades ago.
+His mother Betty is a Colombian-born Venezuelan of Moroccan-Portuguese descent, she came to Berlin over two decades ago.
 His father Helmuth has Irish roots.